 Testing technology for usability with end users is a standard prerequisite in the development workflow.
-When the technology designed is related to accessibility, services is a must.
+When the technology designed is related to accessibility services is a must.
 The reason is the context where any accessibility service is developed: the UN Convention of Rights of Persons with Disability (2006) with the motto "nothing about us without us".
 This leads to a user-centric approach where end users express their needs and expectations.
-Experience gained from the 3-year research project (ImAc) [1, 26] showed that: (1) end users need to have real stimuli to comment, (2) testing cycles should be shorter, and to these we add (3) the new COVID-19 reality and the challenge to face-to-face testing.
+(If needed I can write more here "towards personalisation" rather than one size fits all).
+Experience gained from the 3-year research project (ImAc) [1, 23] showed that: 1) end users need to have real stimuli to comment, 2) testing cycles should be shorter, and to these we add 3) the new COVID-19 reality and face to face testing.